 - Remove the wings from the oven and turn your oven on 'broil'.
-(If your oven has a high/low broil option, opt for high.
-If your oven doesn't have a broil option turn up the heat to 500 degrees or as high as it will go).
 Meanwhile, using a sturdy spatula, transfer the baked wings to the large bowl with the vinegar sauce.
 Toss constantly to coat evenly, for about 2 minutes.

 - Remove from oven and spread on a platter to serve.
-Spoon about 3-4 tablespoons of the remaining apple cider vinegar finish left in the bottom of the bowl over the cooked wings.
-Sprinkle once more with a little salt (kosher or even Maldon if you have it) and garnish with the chopped parsley.
+Spoon about 3-4 tablespoons of the remaining vinegar finish left in the bottom of the bowl over the cooked wings.
+Sprinkle once more with a little salt and garnish with chopped parsley.

 - Serve and enjoy!
-I also recommend serving with fresh cut carrots and celery and ranch (I use Primal Kitchen's) for dipping; however they really are great without dip.
+I also recommend serving with fresh cut carrots and celery and your fave compliant ranch, for dipping; however they really are great without dip.